Ringtheater fire: Description

-Among the dead was Ladislaus Vetsera, a brother of Baroness Mary Vetsera.
+Among the dead was Ladislaus Vetsera, an uncle of Baroness Mary Vetsera.

 Impact

 After the fire, a militia rescue organization, the Wiener Freiwillige Rettungsgesellschaft, was founded.
 It lasted until 1938 and its duties were taken over by the Viennese city council after the war.
 Then, fire prevention measures were enacted.
 Safety curtains became mandatory in order to contain stage fires and theatre props had to be impregnated to make them fire-resistant.
-Likewise, the bigger theatres were forced to employ a uniformed security guard who would oversee the evacuation and must remain on-site until the last spectator has left the premises – a rule which still stands today.
+Likewise, the bigger theatres were forced to employ a uniformed security guard who would oversee the evacuation and must remain on-site until the last spectator left the premises – a rule which still stands today.

 The then-operator of the Ringtheater, Franz von Jauner, was sentenced to three years in prison, though his sentence was commuted by an imperial decree just a few weeks into his prison stay.
 The burned-out shell of the theater was demolished and emperor Franz Joseph I privately funded the construction of an apartment building on the same site.
 It featured a chapel on the second floor and the profits from letting the rooms were perennially dedicated to charitable causes.

 The psychoanalyst of later fame, Sigmund Freud, who narrowly missed attending the evening of the fire, was one of the first occupants of the apartment building.
 In 1945, the so-called "Sühnhaus" (literally "atonement house") was destroyed in an air raid and was fully dismantled in 1951.
-The site is now occupied by an office of the police, a memorial reminds of the disaster.
+The site is now occupied by an office of the police.